MuhammadKotb/Email-Service-Web-App/README.md

 + In contacts sorting we sort only by username.
 + When open the inbox folder and choose get emails by priority, refresh button must be clicked
 ## Testing
-Unit testing is applied to test some features in the back like filtering, searching and sorting
+Unit testing is applied to test some features in the back like filtering, searching and sorting using `junit` and `mockito`
 ## Features
 1. Filtering emails.
 1. Searching emails and contacts.